xtuml/bridgepoint/doc-bridgepoint/notes/9566_constants/9566_constants_dnt.md

 4. If not empty, create action language instances for a constant value
 5. Return the value ID

+6.3 Integrity checks

+In the `checkIntegrity` operation on the "Symbolic Constant" class, a check is made that no other constant in the system has a matching name.
+The message as it stands is a little bit misleading: "Found another constant under the same specification with a matching name."
+This check is made regardless of which specification the constant is defined in.
+Because this work opens up constants to be scoped by their constant specification, this check will be narrowed to only search within a single constant specification.
+The message is still appropriate and will be left the same.

+Additionally, a new `checkIntegrity` operation shall be added to the "Constant Specification" class which will check to make sure that no two constant specifications have the same name.
+An appropriate error message shall be chosen.

+6.4 Type checking

+TODO there is an issue with types where I can assign a constant value to a variable that is typed with an enumeration data type.
+This should show a parse error.

 ### 7. Design Comments

 None